 Now I want to take a moment to rave about our newest wellness tea blend, Self Care Elixir.
 It’s a gorgeous herbal blend of Ayurvedic medicinal herbs like Moringa and Cinnamon.
-Moringa, similar to Matcha, is made by pulverizing the leaves of a Moringa tree, so that you consume the entire leaf.
-In addition to it’s many nutritious benefits, moringa has been found to have anxiolytic properties and has demonstrated the potential for helping alleviate depression.
+Moringa, has many nutritious benefits, has been found to have anxiolytic properties and has demonstrated the potential for helping alleviate depression.
 It also happens to be flush with antioxidants, which are a girl’s best friend throughout the flu season.
 My favourite part of this wellness tea?
 It’s caffeine-free, so you can grab a cup (or two) any time of day.

 About the Author: Aly Dort is a freelance illustrator and stationery designer living in Halifax, N.S.
 She is passionate about mental health, social sustainability and empowering those around her.